azouaoui-cv/inf-224/README.md

 I run the program by typing $make run in the directory used to develop.

 In the 4th step, I chose to be consistent by splitting Video and Photo in two files each (.cpp and .h extensions).
+The "play" method does not have any implementation in the Media class.
+It is indeed an abstract method.
+In doing so, the Media class becomes abstract.
+I will not be able to instantiate any Media object.
+I muss therefore get rid of the previous main.cpp version by commenting useless lines.